jorge-lc/ultraPostman/README.md

 # ultraPostman
-ultraPostman is a API tool designed for testing purpose of the https://gorest.co.in/public/v2/users API service
+ultraPostman is a API tool designed for testing purpose of the https://gorest.co.in/public/v2/users API service.
+It also includes an optional Cypress framework that can run the same scenarios.

 ## Installation
 To use ultraPostman, follow these steps: